manbradcalf/mtg-react-cosmosdb/README.md

 ---
+## Notes to self (Ben Medcalf)

+This is forked from an old react-cosmosdb tutorial using react 15 and *doesnt have hooks*

+I am just starting the process of upgrading it to at least 16.8 so I can use hooks
+---

 languages:

 - javascript
 - nodejs
   page_type: sample
   products:
 - azure
 - azure-cosmos-db
   description: "This is a demo project for the React CosmosDB video series."

 ---

 # React CosmosDB

 This is a demo project for the React CosmosDB video series that shows how to:

-* Setup a React / Node application
+- Setup a React / Node application
-* Create, Read, Update and Delete data from CosmosDB with the Mongo API
+- Create, Read, Update and Delete data from CosmosDB with the Mongo API
-* Debug React and Node apps
+- Debug React and Node apps
-* Scale and replicate CosmosDB
+- Scale and replicate CosmosDB

 Follow along with the video series.
 React is a blast and CosmosDB is crazy fast.
 Building this app is way too much fun.